Can Furnaces Catch Fire?

 Based on the listed ways a furnace can catch fire, here are the steps you can take to prevent furnace fires:

-- Change the air filter regularly: Check the filter once a month and change it when it looks dirty or every three months, whichever comes first.
+- Change the air filter regularly: Check the filter each month and change it when it seems dirty or every three months, whichever comes first.

-- Keep an eye on the furnace flue: Inspect the exterior vent for obstructions and clear out any you find.
+- Keep an eye on the furnace flue: Inspect the exterior vent for obstructions and remove any you find.

-- Don’t place combustible items near the furnace: Things like cardboard boxes, paper, clothing and other combustibles should be kept at least 3 feet away from the furnace and all other heating equipment.
+- Don’t store combustible items close to the furnace: Things including cardboard boxes, paper, clothing and other combustibles should be kept at a minimum 3 feet away from the furnace and any other heating equipment.

-- Add a flame rollout switch: This safety system recognizes if a fire or hot exhaust gases are inside your furnace’s burner compartment.
-If the rollout switch triggers, have your furnace inspected promptly to diagnose and repair the problem before it produces a furnace fire.
+- Add a flame rollout switch: This safety system detects if a fire or hot exhaust gases are inside your furnace’s burner compartment.
+If the rollout switch triggers, have your furnace inspected as soon as possible to diagnose and repair the problem before it results in a furnace fire.

-- Schedule annual furnace maintenance: It isn’t always easy to notice if your furnace is performing unsafely.
-Whether you notice warning signs or not, remember furnace maintenance every fall.
+- Schedule annual furnace maintenance: It isn’t always easy to recognize if your furnace is performing unsafely.
+Whether you notice warning signs or not, prioritize furnace maintenance every fall.

 Is it time for your yearly tune-up?
 Do you need help resolving a problem with your furnace?
 Whatever the case, Service Experts Heating, Air Conditioning & Plumbing is here for you.
 Our HVAC professionals can inspect, clean and test the system to ensure safe operation.
 If anything looks out of place, we’ll perform a repair or a modification, giving you peace of mind that your furnace is unlikely to catch fire.
 For more details or to schedule furnace maintenance, please contact your local Service Experts Heating, Air Conditioning & Plumbing office today.